SahilJasani2/AI-Supervised-IIoT-Control-System/README.md

 ## Features

 - **Real-time Data Simulation**: A Python script simulates a motor's RPM, temperature, and vibration, including a gradually developing fault.
-- **End-to-End Data Pipeline**: Data flows from a publisher script to an MQTT broker, is captured by a subscriber script, and stored in a time-series database.
 - **AI-Powered Anomaly Detection**: Deploys a PyTorch-based Autoencoder model that learns normal motor behavior to detect anomalies in real-time, simulating an Edge AI / Digital Twin scenario.
+- **Closed-Loop Control**: When an anomaly is detected, the system automatically publishes a command to an MQTT topic, simulating a real-world control action (e.g., telling a PLC to enter a safe mode).
-- **Live Dashboard**: A Grafana dashboard provides a real-time, visual representation of the motor's health and operational status.
+- **Live Monitoring Dashboard**: A Grafana dashboard provides a visual representation of the motor's health and operational status.
-- **Fully Containerized**: The entire stack—including the AI-powered Python scripts, broker, database, and dashboard—is managed by Docker Compose for one-command startup.
+- **Fully Containerized**: The entire stack—including the AI model, control logic, broker, database, and dashboard—is managed by Docker Compose for one-command startup.

 ## Tech Stack

-- **AI & Data Processing**: Python
+- **AI & Control Logic**: Python
   - **AI Modeling**: PyTorch, Scikit-learn
   - **Messaging**: paho-mqtt
   - **Database Client**: influxdb-client